 This effect is speed-related.
 There are many other known causes.
 These include inadequate tow ball mass, excess caravan length and rear-end loading.
 Contrary to common-belief, weight distributing hitches may worsen the effect.
 They reduce cornering power by a typical 25%.

 A weight distributing hitch is only necessary when towing a caravan that is really too long and/or too heavy for the tow vehicle.
 It has no plusses as such.

 Avoid excess overhung caravan hitches

 A few tow hitches are claimed easier to couple and uncouple.
 Some, however, increase tow hitch overhang.
 This is never desirable.
 Moreover, it inherently decreases towing stability.

-You can reduce overhung hitches undesirable effects.
-Furthermore, you cannot totally eliminate them.
-The fifth-wheeler is the only truly stable caravan.
-It has the tow hitch directly above the tow vehicle’s rear axle.
+You can reduce overhung hitch undesirable effects but you cannot totally eliminate them.
+The only truly stable caravan is the fifth-wheeler – as it the tow hitch directly above the tow vehicle’s rear axle.
 By doing so, it eliminates overhung hitches’ inherent instability.

-RV Books provides a full explanation is in our Why Caravans Rollover – and how to prevent it.
+RV Books provides a full explanation in our Why Caravans Roll Over – and how to prevent it.
 This book explains just why caravan rollovers happen.
 Moreover, it shows how your own rig’s stability.
 Furthermore, it shows how to improve that stability.